gitkraken/vscode-gitlens/README.md

 ### 0.5.1

- - Adds blame information in the statusBar
+ - Adds blame information in the StatusBar
  - Add new StatusBar settings -- see **Extension Settings** above for details
  - Renames the `gitlens.codeLens.recentChange.command` & `gitlens.codeLens.authors.command` settings options (to align with command names)
  - Adds new `gitlens.diffWithPrevious` option to the `gitlens.codeLens.recentChange.command` & `gitlens.codeLens.authors.command` settings